-Sectoral key steps of the first version of the Sectoral Skills Strategy serve as a roadmap for the skills agenda within the battery sector, each of the steps outlines the needed actions for various target groups and processes to boost the competence development, cooperation and re-skilling and up-skilling of the workforce in the future or in a specific timeframe.
+Sectoral key steps of the second version of the Sectoral Skills Strategy serve as a roadmap for the skills agenda within the European battery sector, each of the steps outlines the needed actions for various target groups and processes to boost the competence development, cooperation and re-skilling and up-skilling of the workforce in the future or in a specific timeframe.
+Rationales and example implementation in a form of project ALBATTS action is provided as well.
 The graphic visualisation of the key steps is visible in Figure 5: